Advanced development environment¶

 Running the project¶

-You can use invoke to launch the application services (you might want to have each one runnning in a terminal):
+You can use invoke to launch the application services (you might want to have each one running in a terminal):

 $ inv serve # Start the development server